styleflasher/ezplatformbasebundle/README.md

 # ezplatformbasebundle

-Base bundle for ezplatform projects
+Base bundle for ezpublish 5 and ezplatform projects.